Last updated – October 9, 2020

 Parks & Greenspace (including Moir Park)

 Parks and green space has remained open but is only for activities that can respect the general guidelines around safe physical distancing, and for family and small circle use.
-Playgrounds remain closed, however family picnics are welcome.
+Family picnics are welcome.
 Organized field sport activities, even team practices are not permitted.

-Outdoor public washrooms at Rotary, Kinsmen, Gyro, NorthStar Rails to Trails and Idlewild Park on the lake level, will be open on May 29th.
-Idlewild playground level washroom will reopen June 1st.
+Outdoor public washrooms at Rotary, Kinsmen, Gyro, NorthStar Rails to Trails and Idlewild Park on the lake level, opened on May 29th.
+Idlewild playground level washroom reopened June 1st.
 Washrooms at Moir Park, Kinsmen Quad Ball Park and Lions Mountain View field will remain closed for the short term.
 Park washrooms are open from 10 am to 8 pm.
 Please note that washrooms are only cleaned 1-2x daily.
 Users should follow all the safety guidelines, and carry their own hand sanitizer or wipes when using public facilities.

 The City has a variety of trails including Rotary Way and the NorthStar Rails to Trails.
 Cycling, jogging and walking are some of the activities you can enjoy.
 Please maintain the 2m distancing, and make extra space on the right of the trail when someone is passing you from the opposite direction.